 Small Amounts of Food & Water (at a time): No gorging.
 No new foods.
 Offer your pet only ¼ of a normal meal around 6:00 tonight along with ½ cup of water.
 Repeated water is encouraged, but only ½ cup at a time.
 Appetite will return to normal during the first 24 hours after surgery.
 When this happens, resume the type and amount of food/treats that your pet normally receives.

 Pain Medication Dogs: Begin post-op pain medication during a small evening meal around 6pm.
 If your pet doesn’t want a snack, give the first dose anyway.
-It is important to continue and finish as directed to prevent pain at the incision site.
+It is important to continue and finish as directed to prevent discomfort at the incision site.
 Failure to give pain medication encourages incision licking and delays healing.
 Liquid pain medication for dogs is pre-dosed in 6 needleless syringes.
 Each syringe is one dose, which should be squirted into the mouth every 12 hours.
-DO NOT give human pain medications (Ibuprofen, NSAIDS, aspirin, Midol, Tylenol, Aleve, etc.) These may be toxic.
+DO NOT give human pain medications (Ibuprofen, NSAIDS, aspirin, Midol, Tylenol, Aleve, etc.) which may be toxic.

 Females in-heat or pregnant at the time of surgery may continue to attract males for up to 10 days.
-During this time, breeding may cause internal bleeding.
+During this time, attempted breeding may cause internal bleeding.
 Females may also have a small amount of blood in the urine for 3-4 days after surgery.
-A male is capable of impregnating an intact female up to 3 days after he is neutered.
+A male is capable of impregnating an unspayed female up to 3 days after he is neutered.